TSBSoftware/TextBlock/README.md

         .TextBlock(indent = 4, indentChar = '.')
 ```

-Will produce indented with the specified intentation.
+This will produce the following:

 ```
 ....<div>